What does La Tourangelle mean?

 Do La Tourangelle oils have an expiration date?
 Is the oil usable once it expires?

-Yes, La Tourangelle oils have an expiration date printed in black, which can be found on the back of each can to the right of the white rectangle.
-Our oils do expire and we do not recommend using them past the expiration date.
+Yes, La Tourangelle oils have an expiration date printed on the bottom of the can.
+Our oils do expire, and we do not recommend using them past the expiration date.
 It would be best to use our oils within six months of opening.

 Can La Tourangelle Artisan Oils be used in baking?